Marino, Dublin

-The design of the new Marino development was heavily influenced by the Garden City Movement, which originated in the United Kingdom with Sir Ebeneezer Howard.
+The design of the new Marino development was heavily influenced by the Garden City Movement, which originated in the United Kingdom with Sir Ebenezer Howard.
 Howard's idea came from 19th-century writings which inspired him to build the opposite of the general urban conditions that existed at the time, hence building the "Garden City", to be "a perfect combination of rural and urban living".
 His book, To-morrow, a Peaceful Path to Real Reform (1898), was reprinted in 1902 titled Garden Cities of Tomorrow.

 Location and access

 Marino roughly encompasses the area within the boundaries of Sion Hill Road, Gracepark Road, Philipsburgh Avenue (north of Lynch's), Malahide Road and Shelmartin Terrace.
 Marino borders other northside areas such as Fairview, Donnycarney and Clontarf.
 It is two kilometres from the GPO in O'Connell Street.

 The area is served by the Clontarf Road DART station.
 Dublin Bus operates route 123 through Marino, with other routes passing around its edges.